Concorda/docs/doc/why-concorda.md

 Concorda implements the following features:

- * client management
+ * Application management
-    * define clients
+    * define applications
     * control registration type - open or closed.
 For closed registration type, users can register only after receiving an invitation.
-    * enable/disable client access - TBD
+    * enable/disable client access and also you will be able to close any client session.
- * user management
+ * User management
-    * manage user properties for each client - TBD
     * register/modify users
- * tags management
-    * add/remove tags - TBD
+ * Group management - TBD
-    * assign tags to users
-    * restrict user login access basedon assigned tags
- * invite users to join a specific client
+ * invite users to join a specific application
- * forgot password
+ * forgot password flow
+ * force users to change passwords on first login
+ * password policy - minimum password length, force using numeric/lowercase and uppercase characters.
- * Social logins using Google, Github, Twitter
+ * Social authentication using Google, Github, Twitter